Property Investment Strategy

 What else is Mole Valley doing to generate income?

-Mole Valley already owns a £30m portfolio of land and property within the District, which creates approximately £2m of rental income per year.
+We already owns a £30m portfolio of land and property within Mole Valley, which creates approximately £2m of rental income per year.

 - The Swan Centre was bought for £7.95m in April 2016.
 A further £1.4m has been allocated to improve the Centre.
 These improvements include a short-term refurbishment of the common areas and car park and the creation of additional retail units together with commissioning a viability study for long-term proposals for reconfiguration and redevelopment.